Fees and FAQs

 Confidentiality?: I keep what you say utterly confidential.
 I will discuss the legal "exceptions to confidentiality" with you when we first meet.
 These are rare.
 My Zoom account is professional.

 Choosing a counsellor?: The most important ingredient is feeling connected and comfortable with me.
-If you meet me and don't feel like there is a good fit, you might want to interview a few others.
+If you meet me and don't feel like there is a good fit, you might want to interview others.

 How often?: Weekly or bi-weekly meetings are typical, but clients determine this with me when we meet.
 Some people want or need a lot of support as they explore change or go through a transition.
-Other people may just want to come in every now and then to maintain their changes.
+Later on, people may just want to come in every now and then to maintain their changes.
 Both are okay, since your needs come first.